Rock im Park

 Permitted items include:

-The entire event site is located in a water conservation area.
-Nature must be protected.
-Consideration for flora and fauna is the top priority.
-Power generators can therefore not be authorised; their use is officially prohibited.
-Introducing water-polluting substances into the soil is strictly prohibited.
+The entire event site is located in a water protection area.
+Nature is to be protected.
+Consideration for flora and fauna is the highest priority.
+Therefore, power generators cannot be permitted; their use is prohibited by the authorities.
+It is strictly forbidden to introduce water-polluting substances into the ground.

 The operation of sound systems and power generators is NOT permitted in car parks and on campsites.
 Smaller loudspeakers must be positioned such that they do not blast sound at surrounding attendees; the maximum volume may be limited by stewards for reasons of the protection of residents.